ing-bank/lion/docs/extending-documentation.md

 ## Remove, add and replace sections

-You might not want to show all examples of how to use a component.
-Sometimes information is `Lion` specific, or perhaps in your design system people are not allowed to use a certain feature that we documented in `Lion`.
+We might not want to show all examples of how to use a component.
+Sometimes information is `Lion` specific, or perhaps in your Design System people are not allowed to use a certain feature that we documented in `Lion`.

 In our example, we will remove the `Rationale` section that we would normally inherit from the `Lion` documentation.

-For this step we make use of a remark plugin for the MD content, similar to how you would use a babel plugin for JS content.
+For this step we make use of a remark plugin for the MD content, similar to how we use a babel plugin for JS content.
 It is called [Remark extend](https://lion-web-components.netlify.app/?path=/docs/tools-remark-extend--page).
-It lets you add, remove or replace sections or specific words.
+It lets us add, remove or replace sections or specific words.

 Remark extend needs the following content added to `.storybook/main.js`: